 - Submit the general waiver application to the U.S. Department of State

-- USCIS sends decision to Waiver Review Division of the U.S. Department of State.
+- USCIS sends the decision to the Waiver Review Division of the U.S. Department of State.
 After reviewing the file in its entirety, the Waiver Review Division will inform the USCIS of its final recommendations.
-From there, the applicant will receive a copy of the decision
+From there, the applicant will receive a copy of the decision.

 The J-1 visa holder has the option to submit the Department of State waiver application either before the holder submits the I-612 form to the USCIS or after USCIS has approved the decision.
 Though, if the J-1 visa holder submits the Department of State waiver application before the I-612 form to the USCIS, and exceptional hardship was not granted, the fee will not be refunded by the U.S. Department of State.